 Julia M. Ritter, PhD, MFA, is an award-winning dance artist and scholar whose teaching, artistry, and scholarship demonstrates the integration of over 30 years of training in dance, voice, and theatre techniques.
 Having taught in higher education for over twenty years, Dr. Ritter is dedicated to interdisciplinary learning methods that prioritize student access to the expertise of diverse faculty and the breadth of resources at academic institutions.
 With over fifteen years of experience as an academic leader, including eleven years as department chair, Dr. Ritter has spearheaded initiatives that deploy collaborative approaches to problem solving when working to enhance the teaching, learning, and working environments for the constituents she serves.
 She is the recipient of a 2021 Rutgers Presidential Outstanding Faculty Scholar Award for her exemplary scholarship, teaching, and service to the campus community and beyond.
+She was a Professor in the Dance Department at Mason Gross School of the Arts, and a member of the Rutgers community for 23 years.
+Dr. Ritter was appointed Dean of the Glorya Kaufman School of Dance at the University of Southern California in 2022.

 Dr. Ritter has garnered two awards for her scholarly research on dance and immersive performance, including the 2016 Selma Jeanne Cohen Lecture Award from the Selma Jeanne Cohen Fund for International Scholarship on Dance (USA) and the 2014 André G. Bourassa Award for Creative Research from Le Société Québécoise D’Etudes Théâtrales (Canada).
 Published by Oxford University Press, Dr. Ritter’s book, Tandem Dances: Choreographing Immersive Performance (2021), is the first to explore the role of dance in the creation and reception of immersive theatre and performance.